 HAYLEY BOOTE is a College senior from Wilkes-Barre, Pa. studying Political Science.
 Her email address is firstname.lastname@example.org.

 AUSTIN COOPER is a College senior from Denver, Colo. studying Physics and Consumer Psychology.
-His email is email@example.com.
+His email address is email@example.com.

 DANIELLA WIRTSCHAFTER is a College senior from Boca Raton, Fla. studying Communications and Consumer Psychology.
-Her email is firstname.lastname@example.org.
+Her email address is firstname.lastname@example.org.